andreasalptun/scribbles/linux/yubikey.md

 su "$USER" -c "/usr/bin/cinnamon-screensaver-command -l"
 ```

+If you are using another desktop environment, the last command must be modified accordingly, i.e. `gnome-screensaver-command -l` for Ubuntu.

 ### Hook up the script to an udev event

 Copy the yubikey udev template to enable it